 - Visit a local village.
 Through some of our routes, for example the 4 day A-to-B route from Stavsnäs to Sollenkroka, you pass by local archipelago villages such as Berg on the island of Möja.
 These are perfect places to take a break and discover some of the island culture, and perhaps have a Swedish Fika (hot beverage + cinnamon bun a.k.a. 'kanelbulle').

 - Cherish all weathers.
-Sometimes mother nature does not show you her best will.
+Sometimes mother nature does not show her best side.
 In Sweden we say “there is no bad weather, only bad clothing”, and of course this is a somewhat cheesy way of trying to stay positive, but it does make life more fun!
-So put on your coat and go on a island hike.
-Or just take a chill day in the tent and read.
+So put on your raincoat and go on an island hike when the wind is too strong Or just take a chill day in the tent and read (or cuddle) when the rain is pouring down.
 And remember that the weather can change to the better just as fast!
+It is not rare to enjoy a warm evening and fantastic sunset after a rainy day in the kayak.
+Perhaps with a skinny dip?

 - Talk to other kayakers and boat people out there.
 When out on outdoor adventures, many people are extra open to meeting and greeting, sharing some insights on nice places to visit and make new friends.
 The archipelago is, in a way a community shared by everyone with a kayak, boat or sailing boat and with a love for nature.
 And even if many prefer to camp on their own, who doesn’t enjoy sharing a conversation and perhaps a meal together?